Founded by researchers at Stanford

 Free to join.
 No payment, no commitment.

-Nothing to pay, nothing to buy.
 Your email stays private.